nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Syntax: `matchprop INDEX [-strict]`

-The `INDEX` indicates which property in the list we are choosing to match.
+The `INDEX` indicates which property in the list we are choosing to match.<br>
 The `-strict` flag indicates to reduce the matches to only buyers that desire *all* the property's characteristics.<br>

 Examples:<br>